 March 23, 2021

-THE CHURCH BUILDING IS CLOSED.
+THE CHURCH BUILDING IS CLOSED

-Plymouth Staff are on break March 1-14.
-Links to worship services on February 28, March 7 and March 14 are posted on the homepage.
-Continue to our homepage by clicking the darker blue portion or the "X" in the upper right corner.
+Continue to our HOME PAGE by clicking the darker blue portion or the "X" in the upper right corner for priority information.